×

 Starting a task run with custom config map, or a pipeline run

-After defining the custom Buildah cluster task, you can create a TaskRun object that builds an image as a build user with user id 1000.
+After defining the custom Buildah task, you can create a TaskRun object that builds an image as a build user with user id 1000.
 In addition, you can integrate the TaskRun object as part of a PipelineRun object.

 Procedure